croissantfriend/COMP250_FinalProject_Multitester/README.md

   4. Select the "master" branch

 ## Usage
+* Replace the SearchEngine.java and Sorting.java placeholders with your own code.
+* Run the tester you'd like to use like you would any other file.
+Again, nothing quite as fancy as in the last Multitester!
-Each file can be run on its own as normal.
-Start an issue or contact me on Messenger if you have any trouble!
+* Start an issue or contact me on Messenger if you have any trouble!

 ## Contributing
 Feel free to start a pull request if you have any updates or tests to add!